Skip to main content

 Final Words

 The use of glyphosate has been under scrutiny for decades.
-But despite numerous animal and mechanistic studies indicating potential toxicity and carcinogenicity for humans, both industry and regulatory authorities deem it to be safe.
+But despite numerous animal and mechanistic studies indicating potential toxicity and carcinogenicity in humans, both industry and regulatory authorities deem it to be safe.

 It’s clear that glyphosate has infiltrated our food system, water systems, and soil as well as the bodies of both animals and humans.